to March 2022

 A few years ago, he self-published a photobook under the name Game Over.

-Exhibited, published in places as Verzasca Foto Festival (CH), Finalist in Emergentes International Photography Award-Encontros da Imagen (PT), Valongo Festival Intl.
+Exhibited, published in places as a PHmuseum Days (IT), Verzasca Foto Festival (CH), Finalist in Emergentes International Photography Award-Encontros da Imagen (PT), Valongo Festival Intl.
 Da Imagen (BR), Yet-Magazine (CH), PHEspaña (ES), 20Fotógrafos (MX), SCAN PhotoBooks (ES), Ojo de Pez (ES) etc. Twice awarded scholarship by the National Art Fund (AR).

 Wenkai Wang, born in 1996, originally from China, is a New York